slemanz/FIRMWARE_DUMP/LINKER/README.md

 If you would like to see assembly code, you could change the `-c` for `-S` and the `main.o` for `main.s`.

 ## Makefile

+For automate the build process you should use a makefile